 - Optional: In addition to MESA’s required $150 pre-arrival course & SAGE nomination fee, Global Partners (GP) may charge additional service fees for U.S. program preparation, J-1 visa application assistance and/or other pre-arrival services.
 Please ask MESA’s GP for documentation of any required or optional service fees, plus refund policy, before applying.
 MESA current regional GPs are listed here.

 Do not request an interview or apply unless you have the personal resources or funding required to cover ALL above costs!

 Steward fees only provide a portion of the above SAGE services and benefits.
 Most U.S. Host partners also provide a $225 monthly Host fee to MESA to support the program.
-MESA also raises funds via individual donors and foundations to support farmer-to-farmer exchanges.
+MESA also raises funds via individual donors and foundations.

 - Stipend, wages, lodging and/or food may be provided by the U.S. Host, but vary by placement.
 If a Host invites your participation, carefully review the Host Training Plan for compensation offered before accepting the placement.

-- MESA may charge an additional fee to revise forms DS-7002 and DS-2019 if you request relocation or want to extend your original training period with a new Host assignment (U.S. training may not exceed the 12-month maximum).
+- MESA charges an additional fee of up to $600 if you request relocation or want to extend your original training period with a new Host assignment (U.S. training may not exceed the 12-month maximum).